kaanan99/Financial-Chatbot/README.md

 # Financial Chatbot
 ## Description
 A chatbot for answering financial questions.
-It uses https://www.marketwatch.com/ articles as its source for information
+It uses https://www.marketwatch.com/ articles as its source for information.
+It uses the TinyLlama-1.1B-Chat-v1.0 model from hugging face which can be found here: https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0.
 ## How to run
 Requires python 3.10 to run
 ### (Optional) Create Vitural Environment